 Add the broccoli florets.
 Cook for 2 minutes, stirring frequently.

 Add 2 tablespoons water, then cover the pan and steam the broccoli for about 2 minutes until it becomes bright green and the water has evaporated.

 Add the tomatoes and cook for 1 additional minute.

 - Take care not to overcook the broccoli, or it will become soft and mushy.

 - You can add a dash of red pepper flakes if you want to give this dish a little bit of a kick.

-- Low-sodium chicken broth can be used in place of the water if you're not on a strict vegetarian or vegan diet.
+- Low-sodium chicken or vegetable broth can be used in place of the water for extra flavor.

 - Instead of broccoli, substitute fresh green beans or asparagus.